flatironinstitute/finufft/README.md

 ### Purpose

-This library computes the nonuniform FFT to a specified precision, in 1D, 2D, or 3D, which means approximating various exponential sums arising in the Fourier series or transforms of delta distributions.
+This library computes the nonuniform FFT to a specified precision, in 1D, 2D, or 3D.

-corresponding to Fourier series or transforms of sums of delta distributions. involving arbitrary point distributions in optimal time.
+The task is to approximate various exponential sums involving large numbers of terms and output indices, in close to linear time.
+The speedup over naive evaluation of the sums is similar to that achieved by the FFT.
-We duplicate the interfaces of the CMCL NUFFT libraries of Greengard--Lee.
+For convenience, we duplicate the interfaces of the CMCL NUFFT libraries of Greengard--Lee.
 See the manual.

 ### Dependencies